pkerspe/ESP-StepperMotor-Server/README.md

 *   [ArduinoJSON (NOTE: must version 6.x, version 5 will not work)](https://arduinojson.org)
 *   [ESP-FlexyStepper](https://github.com/pkerspe/ESP-FlexyStepper)
 *   FS file system wrapper: should be installed with the ESP32 libraries already if you setup your IDE for these modules
-*   WiFi: should be installed with the ESP32 libraries already when you setup your IDE for these modules
+*   WIFI: should be installed with the ESP32 libraries already when you setup your IDE for these modules

-When using PlatformIO add these dependencies to you platfromio.ini project file and let PlatfromIO install the required dependencies for you:
+When using PlatformIO add these dependencies to you platformio.ini project file and let PlatformIO install the required dependencies for you:
 ```ini
 lib_deps = ESP-StepperMotor-Server
 ```